Uploaded image for project: 'Lustre'

 Overview

 Erasure coding provides a more space-efficient method for adding data redundancy than mirroring, at a somewhat higher computational cost.
 This would typically be used for adding redundancy for large and longer-lived files to minimize space overhead.
-For example, RAID-6 10+2 adds only 20% space overhead while allowing two OST failures, compared to mirroring which adds 100% overhead for single-failure redundancy or 200% overhead for double-failure redundancy.
+For example, RAID 10+2 adds only 20% space overhead while allowing two OST failures, compared to mirroring which adds 100% overhead for single-failure redundancy or 200% overhead for double-failure redundancy.
 Erasure coding can add redundancy for an arbitrary number of drive failures (e.g. any 3 drives in a group of 16) with a fraction of the overhead.

 Reads from an erasure-coded file would normally use only the primary RAID-0 component (unless data verification on read was also desired), as with non-redundant files.
-If a stripe in the primary component for the file fails, the client would read the data stripes and one or more parity stripes component and reconstruct the data from parity on the fly, and/or depend on the resync tool to reconstruct the failed stripe from parity.
+If a stripe in the primary component for the file fails, the client would read the data stripes and one or more parity stripes from the parity mirror and reconstruct the data from parity on the fly.

 Space Efficient Data Redundancy